CLTSG/CLT-CLEVER-KVM/README.md

 ## Features

-- High-performance screen sharing
+- **Web-based Remote Desktop**: Access your computer's screen from any device with a web browser
-- Mouse and keyboard control
+- **Keyboard and Mouse Control**: Full keyboard and mouse input support
-- Web-based client (access from any browser)
+- **Delta Encoding**: Only transmit parts of the screen that have changed, reducing bandwidth usage
-- Local network operation
+- **Adaptive Quality**: Automatically adjust image quality based on network conditions
-- Configurable via URL parameters
+- **Optional Encryption**: Secure the connection between client and server
-- Optional audio streaming
+- **WebRTC Audio Support** (experimental): Stream audio from the host computer

 ## Requirements